Tribune, Tronc And Beyond: A Slur, A Secret Payout And A Looming Sale

 Tribune Publishing and Maharaj had agreed to mediation.
 According to people with knowledge of the process, a retired state judge acting as a mediator reviewed a sample of Ferro's remarks.
 That sample included the line from that fateful steakhouse dinner about Broad being part of a "Jewish cabal" running Los Angeles.

-The revelation could have proven explosive in Los Angeles.
-Broad and his wife Edye are active in California political circles.
-They have also given away more than $4 billion of their wealth, according to their foundation, including to such institutions as USC, UCLA, the Los Angeles County Museum, and the newer Broad museum.
+The revelation could have proved explosive in Los Angeles.
+Broad and his wife, Edye, are active in California political circles.
+They have also given away more than $4 billion of their wealth, according to their foundation, including to such institutions as USC, UCLA, the Los Angeles County Museum and the newer Broad museum.
 Broad has also periodically mused about buying the LA Times.

 The mediator encouraged Tribune Publishing executives to settle, saying they would not want those statements to be publicized, according to a person with knowledge of his advice.

-The company agreed to pay Maharaj secretly more than $2.5 million, in installments, according to three people with knowledge of the pact.
+The company agreed to secretly pay Maharaj more than $2.5 million, in installments, according to three people with knowledge of the pact.
 That financial obligation was not disclosed in corporate filings to shareholders and analysts.
 The payments started in the first quarter of this year, for which Tribune Publishing reported a net loss of $14.8 million.
 The loss was attributed to the company's decision in December 2017 to pay Ferro $15 million in consulting fees even as he served as chairman and was the company's controlling owner.

 Through his lawyer, Maharaj would not comment about the settlement.